-You must use a vCenter Server user account that is member of the Administrators group to synchronize NSX Manager with the vCenter Server system.
-If your vCenter password has non-ASCII characters, you must change it before synchronizing the NSX Manager with the vCenter Server sytem.
+You must use a vCenter Server user account that is a member of the Administrators group to synchronize NSX Manager with the vCenter Server system.
+If your vCenter password has non-ASCII characters, you must change it before synchronizing the NSX Manager with the vCenter Server system.

 Verify that forward and reverse name resolution works and that the following systems can resolve each other's DNS names: